- This event has passed.

 Pediatric Tongue- and Lip-Ties and Laser Frenectomies with LIVE SURGERY Demonstrations

-This course will be held April 14 - April 15 in Las Vegas, NV
+This course was held April 14 - April 15 in Las Vegas, NV

 Enhance your understanding of the issues of pediatric laser dentistry, including tongue-ties and lip-ties!
 As many as 5 percent of all babies born in the US have tongue-ties significant enough to cause breastfeeding difficulties.
 Affected babies often fail to thrive and can be erroneously labeled as “lazy nursers” or “stubborn feeders”.